 During August, the rains can be sporadic and unpredictable.
 The average temperature in Thailand in August is 29°C (84°F), and the average precipitation in the major tourist destinations is a moderate 181 mm (7 in) for the month.

-This is a great time to visit Thailand if you don’t mind the rain, as tourist attractions will be less crowded, the hills will be lush and green, and flights and accommodation will be cheap.
+August is a great time to visit Thailand if you don't mind the rain, as tourist attractions will be less crowded, the hills will be lush and green, and flights and accommodation will be cheap.

 Read on to find out what the weather will be like in Thailand in August and the best places to visit in this season.

-August Weather in Thailand
+The Weather in Thailand in August

 Bangkok and Central Thailand